edges-collab/.github/CONTRIBUTING.md

 * Be bold!
 Leave feedback!
-  - Sometimes it can be scary to make new issues or comment on existing issues or pull requests, but contributions from the wider community are what ensure that pyuvdata serves the whole community as well as possible.
+  - Sometimes it can be scary to make new issues or comment on existing issues or pull requests, but contributions from the wider community are what ensure that the EDGES collaboration code serves the whole community as well as possible.

 * Be rigorous
   - Our requirements on code style, testing and documentation are important.
 If you have questions about them or